gmoore/strava-stats/README.md

 # Strava Stats

-A little terminal application I threw together because IW as curious about some of my Strava stats
+A little terminal application I threw together because I was curious about some of my Strava stats

 # Before You Begin